 Now I hears talkin about de Constitution and de rights of man.
 I comes up and I takes hold of dis Constitution.
 It looks mighty big, and I feels for my rights, but der aint any dare.
 Den I says, God, what ails dis Constitution?
 He says to me, “Sojourner, dere is a little weasel in it.

 Dutch-accented English.
 Truth became a powerful voice against racial oppression, and later, for the women´s suffrage movement.
-In 1851, at a women's rights convention in Ohio, she gave her most famous speech, in which she repeatedly asked, "Ain't I A Woman?"
-Her words were not formally recorded until 12 years later, when Frances Gage, president of the convention, set down her gripping account of the talk.
+In 1851, at a women's rights convention in Ohio, she gave her most famous speech, in which she repeatedly asked, "Ain't I a woman?"
+Her words were not formally recorded until twelve years later, when Frances Gage, president of the convention, set down her gripping account of the speech.

 In a long article for the April 1863 issue of The Atlantic Monthly, Harriet Beecher Stowe wrote, "I do not recollect ever to have been conversant with any one who had more of that silent and subtle power which we call personal presence ...
 [Truth] seemed perfectly self-possessed and at her ease. ...
 An audience was what she wanted—it mattered not whether high or low, learned or ignorant.
 She had things to say, and was ready to say them at all times, and to any one."

 Sojourner Truth traveled as an itinerant preacher for about ten years.
 Then, after a brief time in Battle Creek, Michigan, she moved to nearby Harmonia, a utopian community, in 1857, where she remained for the next decade.
 In 1867, she returned to Battle Creek for the remaining years of her life.
 Her funeral there in 1883 was the largest that town had ever seen.